NoOneHardy/wm-2026/README.md

 A betting game for the FIFA World Cup 2026.

+## Demo Version

+You can find a live demo version here: [https://wm-dev.no1hardy.ch](https://wm-dev.no1hardy.ch)

 ## Commit types

 | Commit Type | Title                   | Description                                                      |